Subjects

 In the teacher education program, students receive a comprehensive, modern, and practice-oriented scientific training to become biology teachers.
 Prospective teachers are trained to plan and justify instructional approaches that promote students’ conceptual and foundational understanding of biology and enable them to independently apply the characteristic ways of thinking and working in the discipline.
 Core aspects of biology teaching, such as working with living specimens and models, the culture of assignments in biology classes, and addressing student conceptions, are emphasized alongside current challenges, including implementing language-conscious biology instruction and integrating digital media.

-Engagement with biology didactics research and its implications for classroom teaching is central.
+Engagement with chair of Biology Education Research and its implications for classroom teaching is central.
 Additionally, it is particularly important that teacher candidates gain early practical teaching experience with students, reflect on it, embed experiments and other scientific inquiry methods appropriately into lessons, and become familiar with selected out-of-school learning environments and external experts.

 Dr. Katja Feigenspan, Akad.ORätin